Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird Lottery Tickets: Our Findings and Proposed Techniques

 \textbf{GEBT via joint-EB Tickets.} Fig. \ref{fig:overview} (c) shows the overall pipeline of the proposed GEBT technique via drawing joint-EB tickets.
 While SOTA efficient GCN training methods consist of three steps: (1) fully pretrain the GCN networks on the full graphs, (2) train and prune the graphs based on pretrained GCNs, and (3) retrain the GCN networks on pruned graph from scratch.
-Accordingly, here GEBT via drawing joint-EB tickets only have two steps, it first follows the co-sparsification framework described in Sec. \ref{sec:joint_EB} to prune and derive the GCN subgraph and subnetwork pairs, and then retrain the subnetwork on the drawn subgraph to restore accuracies.
+Accordingly, here GEBT via drawing joint-EB tickets only has two steps, it first follows the co-sparsification framework as described in previous sections to prune and derive the GCN subgraph and subnetwork pairs, and then retrain the subnetwork on the drawn subgraph to restore accuracies.
 The joint-EB tickets detection scheme is described in Algorithm \ref{alg:joint_EB_detection}, where a FIFO queue is adopted for recording both the distance of subgraphs $d_g$ and subnetworks $d_w$ between consecutive epochs.
 GEBT training will stop when $d_g + d_w$ is smaller than a predefined threshold $\eta = 0.1$, and return the detected joint-EB tickets (i.e., $A_p$ and $W_p$) for further retraining.
+Note that the initialization for retraining inherits from joint-EB tickets.

 \textbf{Complexity Analysis of GEBT vs. SOTA Methods.} Here we provide complexity analysis to quantify the advantages of our GEBT technique.
-The time and memory complexity of GCN inferences can be captured by $\mathcal{O}(LMF + LNF^2)$ and $\mathcal{O}(LNF + LF^2)$, respectively, where $L$ is the total number of GCN layers, $N$ is the toal number of nodes, $M$ is the total number of edges, and $F$ is the total number of features \cite{chiang2019cluster}.
+The time and memory complexity of GCN inferences can be captured by $\mathcal{O}(LMF + LNF^2)$ and $\mathcal{O}(LNF + LF^2)$, respectively, where $L, N, M$ and $F$ are the total number of GCN layers, nodes, edges, and features, respectively. \cite{chiang2019cluster}.
 Assuming that drawing joint-EB tickets leads to $p_g$ and $p_w$ sparsities in GCN graphs and networks, respectively, then the inference time and memory complexity of GCNs resulting from our GEBT is $\mathcal{O}((1 - p_g)LMF + (1 - p_w)LNF^2)$ and $\mathcal{O}(LNF + (1 - p_w)LF^2)$, respectively.
 Note that the corresponding training complexity will be scaled up by the total number of the required training epochs.